Amendments to legislation

 The ED Act establishes a streamlined planning and development assessment framework that applies to declared priority development areas (PDAs) within the state.

-Amendments to the Act were assented to (agreed) as part of the Economic Development and Other Legislation Amendment Act 2019 (EDOLAA) on 11 April 2019.
+Amendments to the Act were made as part of the Economic Development and Other Legislation Amendment Act 2019 (EDOLAA) on 11 April 2019.

 Economic Development and Other Legislation Amendment Act 2019

 Certain provisions came into effect immediately.
-Other provisions (mainly those relating to development assessment) will commence on a future date (to be announced) to allow time to prepare for the changes.
+Other provisions (mainly those relating to development assessment) commenced on 9 December 2019.

 - more flexible time frames for planning in priority development areas (PDAs) to respond to new or different circumstances